breki/demeton/pomodoro-Demeton.md

-- AVL trees
+- fix the latest AVL removal bug
+    - print out the tree before removing
-    - implement removal
+    - trace removal steps

-    - introduce it into polygon-self intersection detection code so we can identify any missing functions
+## Sun 22.12.
+- Trying to fix the AVL removal bug, but coming to realization step-by-step debugging will not cut it.

 ## Sat 21.12.
 - Extracted generic functions for visualizing binary trees in DOT language.